amslemp/Machine_Learning/Predicting Retention/README.md

 ## Effects of Intervention

 This model had significant impacts in student retention.
 Retention rose by 8.57% compared to previous years, setting a record for the college.
 Not only was there increases sales (i.e. enrollment) from the implementation of the model, there was increased funding.
 The college received nearly $2,000,000 in additional funding as a result of the efforts of the advising office implementing this model.
+In the second year of use, this model helped us completely reverse an eight year decline and put revenue up 9% YoY.
+This is far more that just increasing retention.
+This was a dramatic shift from being down two percent to being up seven percent, a nine point shift.